L4FeeR/L4FeeR/README.md

 -->

 # 📖 About Me
-Just a hooman, who likes to learn about system and their feelings as well :)
+A hooman, who likes to spend time with systems and their feelings as well :p

 ## ***A DistroHoper :)***

-Former Arch user
+Arch user

 > I use arch btw,

-- currently Endeavour - Arch*
+- currently Base Arch*

 > ```I like breaking things :)```